Niraj2003/Attendence-Manager/README.md

 # Attendence-Manager
-With the help of java GUI and MySQL database this GUI store the data of students in MySQL Server
+With the help of java GUI and MySQL database
+This GUI store the data of students in given MySQL Server